In Thyroid Patients Canada, our growing organization features two Facebook groups.

 In terms of demographics, we are diverse. we are at different ages, and we have varied educational and professional backgrounds.
 Some are single, some are married, some have children and grandchildren, and some have dogs or cats.
 And yes, caring for animals can be very helpful to a thyroid patient’s mental and physical health!

-One of us currently hails from the United Kingdom.
+One of our moderators currently hails from the United Kingdom, and one from the US.
 This is important because our support group is international in its patient membership.
 Posts and comments arrive during all time zones, and topics arise that are unique to other countries.
 We chose to make it international so that we could learn together across borders.
 We have each had unique thyroid struggles and victories as we received thyroid care in our local health care systems.

 One thing not so diverse about us is that we’re all female, both in gender identity and sex.
 Perhaps this will change in future; we are open to male peer leaders developing among us.
 However, this sex and gender profile fits our community, since up to 9 out of 10 thyroid patients are female.
 A lot of the images and examples in our memes are female.
 Nevertheless, male thyroid patients are valued and are more than welcome.
-We need to learn together about what’s similar and what’s different about thyroid conditions and therapies across sex and genders.
+We need to learn together about what’s similar and what’s different about thyroid conditions and therapies when female vs. male genes, sex organs, and sex hormones are involved.